MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-upgradeability-disciplines.md

 # Upgradeability disciplines for Azure Arc-enabled SQL Managed Instance

-Azure Arc-enabled data services allows you to get the evergreen version of SQL that is only available in Azure as Azure SQL Managed Instance.
-By nature of being evergreen, you don’t have to worry about upgrades every 5-7 years as you would for on-premises installations of SQL Server.
-You also get cloud innovation into your infrastructure as soon as it’s available in Azure.
+Azure Arc-enabled data services allow you to get the evergreen version of SQL that is only available in Azure as Azure SQL Managed Instance.
+By nature of being evergreen, and unlike you would do for on-premises installations of SQL Server, Arc-enabled SQL MI provides managed service-based upgradability so you can benefit from Azure innovation on your infrastructure, rather on-premises or in a Multicloud environment, as soon as it’s available in Azure.

 This article provides key design considerations and recommendations for configuring and managing the upgrade process on your Azure Arc-enabled data services.